The complete guide to Apple Music: Get the lowdown before you sign up

 Speaking of curation, Apple Music also offers up recommendations tailored to your tastes, looking at artists you like and serving up other artists and playlists for you to listen to.
 But instead of being built by algorithms, they are built by real people, according to Apple.
 You can find these in the For You section of the app—but first you’ll have to set it up by following the prompts to select genres and artists you like.

 How’s the music quality?
 Apple Music streams songs at 256kbps, which is the same rate as iTunes Match.
-That’s a bit of a drop from Spotify, which uses a 320kbps bitrate.
+That’s a bit of a drop from Spotify, which tops out at a 320kbps bitrate.
 Select Apple Music tracks and albums are available with Apple Music Lossless at no extra charge.
 But the big advantage of Apple Music is the newer Spatial Audio feature for select music.
-It’s not available for most of the 90-million song catalog, but it makes a big difference for those tracks where it is available.
+It’s not available for most of the 100-million song catalog, but it makes a big difference for those tracks where it is available.

 Can I save music to listen to offline?
 Yep!
 Apple Music lets you save tracks to listen to offline—you can save as many songs as you’d like, as long as your device has space for them.

 But remember: You won’t own those files and you won’t be able to offload them anywhere else.
 You can’t burn them onto a disc, use them in separate video projects, or put them on other devices that aren’t linked to your Apple Music account.
 If you decide to cancel your Apple Music subscription, you’ll lose access to those songs.

 The offline listening feature is a great option if you’re concerned about data overages, or if you know you’ll be in an area without a good wireless connection.